-There are two types of review.
-1. To Verify Soundness of Plan, and 2.
-In Field Inspections.
-Here is the flow of the Building Permit Review Process:
+There are two types of review: (a) plan reviews to verify the soundness of construction plans/blueprints; and (b) field inspections.
+Here is the detailed flow of the Building Permit Review Process:

 *Equivalent to certificate of occupancy

 Ancillary documents are often necessary and should be inquired about when planning begins: